October 25, 2021

 So, things that are within normal limits are not necessarily the best for you, unfortunately, so optimizing is the way to go for sure, and then, Valerie’s saying, “Yay for the coaching team … GP function,” so she has her own team, Team Val, fantastic, and that’s, again, getting a team.
 This is a huge issue.

 It’s something that, if you don’t continue to optimize, can have dramatic impacts on your life, and, of course, in a negative way.
-Many people… Time in nursing home.
+Many people… Time in a nursing home.
 I mean, this is a huge problem, so we want to keep everybody out of that.
-We want to keep everybody optimized, and, as you pointed out, Julie, 10 years, and you’re still doing exceedingly well, and, hopefully, you’ll be sharp till 100.
+We want to keep everybody optimized, and, as you pointed out, Julie, ten years, and you’re still doing exceedingly well, and, hopefully, you’ll be sharp till 100.
 I have every reason to believe that you shall.

 Then, Valerie’s asking, “What about a quality of life measure?”
 It’s a good point.
 We included the AQ change on the trial to look at whether the partners could notice clear changes because there have been examples where there were minimal changes objectively, and, subjectively, people couldn’t tell anything.
 So, Ram, did you have a way that you looked at quality of life measures in the study?

 Dr. Rammohan Rao: No, Dale.
-Unfortunately, I don’t have that, and that was one of the most important aspects of our study that was not included because we didn’t have it, but, I mean, it’s very important.
+Unfortunately, I don’t have that, and that was one of the most important aspects of our study that was not included because we didn’t have it, but I mean, it’s very important.

 Even if it’s not the person or subjectively themselves, but if their caregivers can tell us an idea about how exactly they’re doing, there’s a few questions that they can answer, and based on that, we can … Because that subjective assessment actually goes very well with the metabolic changes and with the MoCA assessment.